AlmuHS/Pendrive_Reminder_Nano/README.md

 - **Debian**:

-  Debian install polkit 0.105 by default, so this program will not work there.
+  Debian installs polkit 0.105 by default, so this program will not work there.
   However, It's possible to install polkit 0.114 from experimental repository, following these steps:

   https://github.com/AlmuHS/Pendrive_Reminder/wiki/Instalar-Polkit-0.114-en-Debian